Croatia will make you fall in love with its coast and sea, the delicious cuisine and its cultural and natural heritage.

 Bicycle theft is common!
 Always lock your bike with a heavy-duty “U” shaped lock (recommended brands: Citadel, Kryptonite).
 Bicycles are subject to the rules and regulations of the Croatia Vehicle Code; obey stop signs and red lights, and signal properly when making turns, or you may be ticketed by the police.
 Be smart–ride defensively, wear a helmet and be aware that most drivers are “blind” to cyclists.

 Trains and Long Distance Buses

-Zagreb Bus Station is a main place for all long distance buses (if you decide to visit the coast or go to some other city).
+Zagreb Bus Station is the main place for all long-distance buses (if you decide to visit the coast or go to some other city).
 Popular bus companies are Flixbus, Arriva, Croatia Bus, etc, Črnja Tours, etc.

-Taxis Taxis are the most expensive form of transportation, but can be reasonable and convenient if there is a small group.
+Taxis are the most expensive form of transportation but can be reasonable and convenient if there is a small group.
 Many application based transport services is also available – Uber, Taxify (Bolt), etc.